YeisraelD/Founder-smart-contract_bank-savings/README.md

-moving from remix IDE to founder on vs (kinda having frame work) consists of:
+moving from remix IDE to founder on vs (kinda having frame work) which consists of:

 - **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).